inercia/divs/README.md

 $ make all
 ```

-This will leave a binary, `divsd.exe` at the top level directory.
+This will leave a binary, `divsd.exe`, at the top level directory.
 You can then
 check out the command line arguments with:

 ```sh